How to Balance the Heavy (Kapha) Period

-The Menstrual Cycle Part 3: The Puffy and Heavy (Kapha) Period
+The Menstrual Cycle Part 3: The Kapha Period

-Remember that the qualities of kapha (made of water and earth) are heavy, cold, dull, oily, smooth, dense, static, liquid, and hard.
-Like increases like is the most basic principle of Ayurveda, so anything with those qualities will increase kapha.
+Kapha dosha is made up of water and earth, and its qualities are heavy, cold, dull, oily, smooth, dense, static, liquid, and soft.
+Using the basic principle of Ayurveda that like increases like, we know that anything with those same qualities will increase kapha.

 Characteristics of a Kapha Cycle

 Understanding the above qualities gives us some insight into the characteristics of the kapha cycle.
 Density and heaviness may cause tissue accumulation, immobility may lead to stagnation, and more water may cause swelling and an occasionally heavier flow.

 If you have excess kapha in your system, you may experience:

 - An occasionally heavier and longer flow due to tissue accumulation and kapha in the reproductive tissues

 - Increased mucus in the flow and flow may have a slight yellow tinge

 - Emotional eating